 Why this step counts

-An aesthetic consultation is a medical procedure, not a sales meeting.
-It has four objectives: to understand your request, to examine your clinical situation, to identify any contraindications and to define appropriate treatment options.
-The quality of this exchange depends in part on what you bring to it.
+A cosmetic consultation is a medical procedure, not a sales pitch.
+It has four objectives: to understand your needs, assess your clinical condition, identify any potential contraindications, and determine appropriate treatment options.
+The quality of this discussion depends in part on what you bring to the table.

 1. Clarify what motivates you

-You don’t need to arrive with a solution in mind.
-All you need to do is identify your starting point: a sign of aging that’s bothering you, an area you’d like to see improved, a skin quality you’d like to enhance, or a broader question about what’s possible.
-The more specific your request, the more precise the proposal.
+You don’t need to come in with a solution in mind.
+All you need to do is identify your starting point: a sign of aging that bothers you, an area you’d like to see improve, a skin condition you’d like to address, or a broader question about what’s possible.
+The more clearly you articulate your request, the more precise our recommendation can be.

 2. Gather your medical information

-The safety of the treatment depends on a number of factors: current treatments, medical and surgical history, known allergies, previous injections or cosmetic procedures.
-This information enables us to adapt our protocols to your needs, and to rule out those that are not suited to your profile.
+Certain factors are essentialto ensuring your safety during treatment: current medications, medical and surgical history, known allergies, and previous injections or cosmetic procedures.
+This information allows us to tailor treatment protocols and rule out any options that are not suitable for you.

 3. Prepare your questions

-Most patients think of asking these questions when they get home.
-To avoid this, make a note of what’s important to you in advance: possible alternatives, expected results, duration of effects, post-operative effects, recovery period, risks and side effects.
-A consultation in which these points are addressed is a useful consultation.
+Most patients wait until they get home to ask these questions.
+To avoid this, make a list in advance of what you think is important: possible alternatives, expected results, duration of effects, postoperative care, recovery period, risks, and side effects.
+A consultation where these points are discussed is a productive one.

 4. Keeping a realistic view

-Results depend on your morphology, age, tissue quality and the nature of the treatment.
-They evolve over time.
-Our approach is to improve while respecting your balance, not to transform what doesn’t need to be transformed.
-If a request doesn’t make medical sense to us, we say so.
+Results depend on your body type, your age, the quality of your tissue, and the nature of the treatment.
+They change over time.
+Our approach is to make improvements while respecting your natural balance—not to alter what doesn’t need to be changed.
+If we believe a request isn’t medically justified, we’ll let you know.

 5. The day of the appointment

-Come without make-up if the consultation concerns the face, allow a few minutes in advance and bring your relevant medical documents (prescriptions, reports, recent examinations).
-The consultation includes an in-depth discussion of your expectations, a clinical examination and the formulation of a personalized treatment plan.
+Please come without makeup if the consultation is for your face, arrive a few minutes early, and bring any relevant medical records (prescriptions, reports, recent test results).
+The consultation includes an in-depth discussion of your expectations, a clinical examination, and the development of a personalized treatment plan.

 6. After the consultation